MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 1. When the **Pick an account** window is displayed, sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password was set in a previous exercise.

-1. Back in the terminal window, download the database schema definition of the EDM-based classification sensitive information type by running the this script in PowerShell.
+1. Back in the terminal window, download the database schema definition of the EDM-based classification sensitive information type by running this script in PowerShell.
 For the **DataStoreName**, this is where you'll use the schema name saved from the previous task.

     ``` text
     .\EdmUploadAgent.exe /SaveSchema /DataStoreName employeedbSchema /OutputDir "C:\Users\Admin\Documents\"